yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/asset-workflow/index.md

 ---

-Continue on to read about [create and manage scene](scene-managing.md) file.
+Continue on to read about [create and manage scene](scene-managing.md).